-Boulder is best known as a year-round mountain town, but it sneaks onto this list of the world's best ski towns, because although the immediate vicinity might be more famous for summer activities, it offers access to a huge range of world class resorts: Vail, Aspen, Breckenridge and Copper mountain are all reachable within a few hours driving, while the local hill, Eldora, is just 40 minutes from downtown.
+Boulder is best known as a year-round mountain town, but it sneaks onto this list of the best ski towns in the world, because although the immediate vicinity might be more famous for summer activities, it offers access to a huge range of world class resorts: Vail, Aspen, Breckenridge and Copper mountain are all reachable within a few hours driving, while the local hill, Eldora, is just 40 minutes from downtown.

-Despite the proximity of the mountains however, the city's main selling point, however is that it's not your typical mountain village.
+Despite the proximity of the mountains however, the city's main selling point, is that it's not your typical mountain village or ski resort.
 You might find a few chocolate-box cute chalets here, but you'll also find a world-class university, a buzzy music scene, and some of the best brewpubs anywhere in the US.

 Why the locals love it: Ginger Kern, who's lived in Boulder for 6 years, says: "Boulderites don't start conversations by asking, 'so...what do you do?' because we know that who a person is in their day job merely scratches the surface."